GetStream/stream-result/README.md

 ### Custom Error Parser

-You can customize the creating of `StreamError` from an error response according to your backend service by implementing your `ErrorParser` class.
+You can customize the creating of `Error` from an error response according to your backend service by implementing your `ErrorParser` class.
 You can provide your custom `ErrorParser` to `RetrofitCallAdapterFactory`.
 If not, it will use a default `ErrorParser`, which uses [Kotlin Serialization](https://kotlinlang.org/docs/serialization.html) to decode json formats.

 ```kotlin
 internal class MyErrorParser : ErrorParser<DefaultErrorResponse> {